varunk08/vulkan_execises/projects/draw_triangle/readme.md

 Vulkan tells us to match the resolution of the window by setting the width and height in the `currentExtent`.
 Some window managers do allow us to differ here and this is indicated by setting the width and height in `currentExtent` to a special value: the maximum value of `uint32_t`.

+### Image Views
+an image view is literally a view into an image.
+an image view is sufficient to start using an image as a texture but it is not ready to be used as a render target. that required one more step of indirection, known as a framebuffer.